nilsmehlhorn/blog/posts/angular-navigate-back/index.md

 ```

 Sometimes we would like to offer users a way to navigate back to where they had been before.
 Generally, this is what the browser's back button is for, but we can also provide the same feature in other places.
-For example when there's a list of users linked to a detail view and youwant to display some kind of back button to return to the list.
+For example when there's a list of users linked to a detail view and you want to display some kind of back button to return to the list.
 Let's explore a couple different approaches - scroll to the end to see a working example with all of them.

 This is how I'm setting up my routes for this example.
 Note that `UserListComponent` is supposed to contain a list of all users, while `ActiveUsersComponent` contains only some.
 Both components will link to `UserDetailComponent` from which we'd then like to navigate back.